openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ## workScheduler.stopAndClearWorks
 stopAndClearWorks(): void

-Stops and cancels all tasks associated with the current application.
+Stops and cancels all tasks associated with the application.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler